 Video Recommendations: Test the accuracy and relevance of video recommendation algorithms to enhance user engagement.

-Content Indexing: Verify that content is easily searchable by title, genre, and other categories, facilitating a smooth user experience.
+Content Indexing: For a smooth user experience, verify that content is easily searchable by title, genre, and other categories.

 Feature Verification: OTT platform reliability testing confirms the functionality of features like autoplay, skip intro, and watchlist.
 Users should be able to resume playback effortlessly.